-$$\int{\mathbb{R}^n \times \mathbb{R}^n} f(y)g(x-y)h(x)dx \, dy \le \int{\mathbb{R}^n \times \mathbb{R}^n} f^{\star}(y)g^{\star}(x-y)h^{\star}(x)dx \, dy.$$
+$$\int{\mathbb{R}^n \times \mathbb{R}^n} f(y)g(x-y)h(x)dx\,dy \le \int{\mathbb{R}^n \times \mathbb{R}^n} f^{\star}(y)g^{\star}(x-y)h^{\star}(x)dx\,dy$$

-For n=1 the inequality is due to F. Riesz, Sur une inégalité intégrale, Journal of the London Mathematical Society $\mathbf{5}$, 162-168 (1930).
+.
+For n = 1 the inequality is due to F. Riesz, Sur une inégalité intégrale, Journal of the London Mathematical Society 5, 162-168 (1930).
 For general n is due to S.L.
 Sobolev, On a theorem of functional analysis, Mat.
 Sb.
-(NS) $\mathbf{4}$, 471-497 (1938) [the English translation appears in AMS Translations (2) $\mathbf{34}$, 39-68 (1963)].
-The cases of equality in the Riesz inequality were studied by A. Burchard, Cases of equality in the Riesz rearrangement inequality, Annals of Mathematics $\mathbf{143}$ 499-627 (1996) (this paper also has an interesting history of the problem).
-In addition to Burchard's thorough analysis, there is a strictness statement in Lieb's paper on the Choquard's nonlinear equation, cited above, which is useful in applications.
+(NS) 4, 471-497 (1938) [the English translation appears in AMS Translations (2) 34, 39-68 (1963)].
+The cases of equality in the Riesz inequality were studied by A. Burchard, Cases of equality in the Riesz rearrangement inequality, Annals of Mathematics 143 499-627 (1996) (this paper also has an interesting history of the problem).

-- ii) Rearrangements of functions have been extensively used to prove symmetry properties of positive solutions of nonlinear PDE's.
+ii) Rearrangements of functions have been extensively used to prove symmetry properties of positive solutions of nonlinear PDE's.
 See, e.g., Kawohl, Bernhard, Rearrangements and convexity of level sets in PDE.
 Lecture Notes in Mathematics, 1150.
-Springer-Verlag, Berlin (1985), and references therein. - iii) There are different types of rearrangements of functions.
+Springer-Verlag, Berlin (1985), and references therein.

+iii) There are different types of rearrangements of functions.
 For an interesting approach to rearrangements see, Brock, Friedemann and Solynin, Alexander Yu.
 An approach to symmetrization via polarization.
 Trans.
 Amer.
 Math.
 Soc.
 352 1759-1796 (2000).
 This approach goes back through Baernstein-Taylor (Duke Math.
-J. 1976), who cite Ahlfors (book on "Conformal invariants", 1973), who in turn credits Hardy and Littlewood.
+J. 1976), who cite Ahlafors (book on "Conformal invariants", 1973), who in turn credits Hardy and Littlewood.

-4. The Rayleigh-Faber-Krahn inequality
+The Rayleigh-Faber-Krahn inequality

 4.1.
-The Euclidean case.
+The Euclidean case

 Many isoperimetric inequalities have been inspired by the question which geometrical layout of some physical system maximizes or minimizes a certain quantity.
 One may ask, for example, how matter of a given mass density must be distributed to minimize its gravitational energy, or which shape a conducting object must have to maximize its electrostatic capacity.
-The most famous question of this kind was put forward at the end of the 19th century by Lord Rayleigh in his work on the theory of sound [89]: He conjectured that among all drums of the same area and the same tension the circular drum produces the lowest fundamental frequency.
-This statement was proven independently in the 1920s by Faber [50] and Krahn [65, 66].
+The most famous question of this kind was put forward at the end of the 19th century by Lord Rayleigh in his work on the theory of sound [R45]: He conjectured that among all drums of the same area and the same tension the circular drum produces the lowest fundamental frequency.
+This statement was proven independently in the 1920s by Faber [F23] and Krahn [K25, K26].